ntno/mkdocs-terminal/documentation/docs/tile-grid/index.md

 <br>

 ## 2. Add Page to Nav
-Terminal for MkDocs' Tile Grid relies on the Page Metadata[^mkdocs-page-meta] attribute of a MkDocs Page Object[^mkdocs-page-object].
-This means that in order for the tile grid to work properly, the markdown file which includes the `tiles` metadata **must** be added to the site's navigation in `mkdoc.yml` so that a Page Object can be created.
+Terminal for MkDocs' Tile Grid relies on the *meta*[^mkdocs-page-meta] attribute of a MkDocs *Page Object*[^mkdocs-page-object].
+This means that in order for the tile grid to work properly, the markdown file which includes the `tiles` metadata **must** be added to the site's navigation in `mkdoc.yml`.
+If the page is not included in the `mkdocs.yml` *nav*, the markdown will not be loaded as a MkDocs Page Object and will not include your metadata.

+Note: the page does not need to be visible in the final side navigation theme component.

 ```
 nav:
     - Home: 'index.md'
+    - Example Page: 'tile-grid/examples/example-page.md'
     - Tile Grid:
-      - Example Page: 'tile-grid/example-page.md'
-    - Install: 'install.md'
+      - Examples:
+        - Also Works: 'tile-grid/examples/example-page.md'
 ```
 [^mkdocs-page-meta]: [MkDocs Page Metadata]{target="_blank"}
 [^mkdocs-page-object]: [MkDocs Page Object]{target="_blank"}